On this page: Surgery | Chemotherapy | Targeted therapies | Radiation therapy | Palliative treatment | Key points

-This is a way of giving chemotherapy directly into the space between the abdominal organs and the abdominal – called the abdominal cavity.
+This is a way of giving chemotherapy directly into the abdominal cavity – the space between the abdominal organs and the abdominal wall.

 The drugs are given through a tube (catheter) that is put in place during surgery and removed once the course of chemotherapy ends.

 Intraperitoneal chemotherapy is used only in specialised units in Australia.
 It may be offered to women with stage III disease with less than 1 cm of tumour remaining after surgery.

 Some studies have shown it may be more effective than giving chemotherapy through an intravenous drip.

 Ask your doctor for more information about this type of treatment and the advantages and side effects.

 Before each chemotherapy session, you will have blood tests to ensure your body's healthy cells have had time to recover.
 If your blood count has not recovered, your doctor may delay treatment.
 Some women also have blood tests during treatment to check their tumour markers, such as CA125.
 If the CA125 level was high before chemotherapy, it can be monitored to see if the treatment is working.